create-vitepress-app/.github/profile/README.md

 # create-vitepress-app

-> A simple to generate a new vitepress project.
+> The simplest way to generate a Vitepress app

 ## Usage

 Get started by running a few commands and answering a few questions!
+[Learn more](https://create-vitepress-app.github.io/)

 ```sh
 $ npm init vitepress-app@latest